descope/assume-aws-role-from-gcp-action/README.md

 # Assume AWS Role with GCP Service Account OIDC Token

 This acction assumes a specific AWS role using an instance service account.

 Inputs are inspired by https://github.com/aws-actions/configure-aws-credentials

+This action is only useful if GitHub Runner is running on GCP - which means self hosted runner.
+If you are not hosting your own runners, you probably do not need this.

 ## Inputs